kube-academy/onboarding/CONTRIBUTING.md

 When creating a course, ensure it includes all the following:
 - An introduction that summarizes the lecture.
-- The course is comprised of one or more lessons
+- The course is comprised of one or more lessons.
-- A couse may optionally include a Lab
+- A couse may optionally include a Lab.
-- A course must have an Intro Lecture
+- A course must have an Intro Lecture.

     Note: The FAQ "course" represents mini-lessons that do not depend upon other material.
 It supports both an easy entry point for learners and a way for contributors to get started with the video production format of creating courses